How labels work

 How to get noticed by an A&R

 We send our artists’ music to A&Rs around the world.
 Every.
 Single.
 Week.
-But besides joining spinnup – and creating mind-blowingly good music, there are several other things you need to do to stand out and grab an A&R’s attention.
+But besides joining spinnup – and creating mind-blowingly good music, there are several other things you need to do to stand out and grab an A&R’s attention (but remember, there is no set way to being signed, discovered or to get a record deal).

 Know your label